 It also allows you to control the robot like an RC toy and select the power mode – whether to use the eco or turbo mode.
 The Turbo mode is great for carpet.

-If your home has a lot of carpet, I’d suggest you go with the Roomba 980 because it will provide better agitation but it’s less efficient.
+If your home has a lot of carpets, I’d suggest you go with the Roomba 980 because it will provide better agitation, but it’s less efficient.

 I’ve written a detailed article comparing the Neato Botvac Connected and Roomba 980, make sure to check that out.